QifanWang/crater-tool-vscode/README.md

 At this time, it is known that CraTer has the following issues:

 - CraTer only supports analyzing crashes of Java language, and other program languages will be supported in the next versions.
+- CraTer only focus on analyzing the code in the `src/` folder of your Java project.
+Hence, if your projects are built by Maven or Gradle, try to copy your code in the `src/` folder.
 - CraTer cannot analyze the 3rd-party libraries in the stack trace and may miss some valuable information about crashes, resulting in inaccurate prediction results or runtime crashes.

 ## Release Notes

+### 0.0.3

+Fix some bugs and reconstruct the architecture of the extesion

 ### 0.0.2